oneapi-src/SYCLomatic/README.md

 ninja check-clang-c2s
 ```

-### Run in-tree build LIT tests (Linux Only)
-After building the SYCLomatic, you can run the build lit by
+Or to build the migrated lit is **optional**, it will depend on SYCL compiler available in testing environment.
 ```
-export BUILD_LIT=TRUE
-ninja check-clang-c2s
+export BUILD_LIT=TRUE  # if you want to enable the build test of migrated SYCL files from lit tests. ninja check-clang-c2s
 ```

 ### Run end to end test suite (Recommend for contributors)